kuryla/organic_neb_mace/README.md

 Use the `make_sets.py` script to make rattled configurations of the reactants and products, calculate their MP2 energies and forces, and make train, valid, test sets.

+To run the active learning, use `train.sh` which contains example input arguments for the `train.py` script

 ## Active learning on ethyl chloride + fluoride ion + 4 H<sub>2</sub>O

 The reactant and product configurations are stored in `r.xyz` and `p.xyz`, respectively.

 Use the `make_sets.py` script to make rattled configurations of the reactants and products, calculate their MP2 energies and forces, and make train, valid, test sets.

+To run the active learning, use `train.sh` which contains example input arguments for the `train.py` script

 ## Figures